Updated: Jun 27

 Fortunately, there are other ways to make the purchases instead of relying on credit.
 To increase your personal equity, you can start saving and investing more rather than focusing on building a credit score to make purchases, which generally decreases your net worth.
 Existing solutions such as low-interest savings accounts and fee-laden financial services are not apt for a post-pandemic world.
 With Qinta, you can earn up to 10% on your savings and reach your financial goals faster.
-Sign up for early access and get early-bird rewards here.
+Sign up for early access here.

 Focusing on your credit score may not be the best way to approach your finances.
 You can still succeed in having a good credit score but be on the verge of going bankrupt.